Another version of this page is provided by the e2fsprogs project

 checking multiple filesystems and the checkers are in an

 interactive mode.
-(Note: e2fsck(8) runs in an interactive
+(Note: e2fsck(8) runs in an interactive mode

-mode by default.
-To make e2fsck(8) run in a non-interactive
+by default.
+To make e2fsck(8) run in a non-interactive mode,

-option if you do not.)
+do not.)

 -t fslist

 Specifies the type(s) of filesystem to be checked.
-When the
+When the -A

--A flag is specified, only filesystems that match fslist are
+flag is specified, only filesystems that match fslist are

 checked.
 The fslist parameter is a comma-separated list of